 What's the best Prusa i3 clone?
-Read our guide to 24 RepRap Prusa i3 kits on the market today, plus a review of the Original Prusa i3 MK2.
+The cheapest?
+The largest?
+Read our guide on 26 RepRap Prusa i3 alternatives and see how they compare to the Original Prusa i3 MK3.

 Did you know that the RepRap Prusa i3 is the most popular 3D printer in the world?
 It’s more widely used than machines made by Ultimaker, BCN3D and other big hitters of the desktop 3D printing world.